 Once you realize that, the rationale behind some other facts becomes a lot clearer.
 The case of Hannah Poling was originally part of the Omnibus Autism Proceeding, but was taken out of the proceeding in 2007 and quietly conceded in November of that year.
 When journalist David Kirby discovered in February 2008 that a case of autism had been recently compensated, outside the omnibus proceeding, the Department of Health and Human Services scrambled to justify that decision.
 You see, Hannah didn’t have “autism,” she had “features of autism spectrum disorder” (even though autism is a behavioral diagnosis based upon those very “features”) which was due to a “rare,” “underlying” mitochondrial disorder that made her particularly susceptible to vaccine injury.
 The nine vaccines Hannah received at her 18-month well-baby visit didn’t “cause” Hannah’s “features of autism spectrum disorder,” they merely “resulted in” them.
 But, until the moment that her case was pulled from the omnibus proceeding, Hannah Poling was grouped with the other nearly 5,000 cases of vaccine-induced autism, and her case was considered strong enough and typical enough that it was selected by the Petitioners’ Steering Committee as the first test case for what was known as “Theory 2” of the omnibus proceeding: that Thimerosal-containing vaccines caused her autism.
 In other words, the case was to serve as a sort of precedent for all the cases of autism wherein petitioners claimed that their children’s autism was brought on by Thimerosal-containing vaccines.
 But before the test cases for Theory 2 went forward, Hannah’s name quietly dropped off the list of potential cases and, as Kirby discovered three months later, was quietly conceded in November 2008 without a hearing.

 Why did the NVICP pull Hannah’s case from the omnibus proceeding and concede it?
 Does it really make sense that this case was pulled because of a “rare” mitochondrial condition?
-Or is it more likely that Hannah’s case was so well documented by her father Dr. Jon Poling, a neurologist who trained at Johns Hopkins, and her mother Terry Poling, a registered nurse, that government attorneys knew they would lose it?
+Or is it more likely that Hannah’s case was so well documented by her father Dr. Jon Poling, a neurologist who trained at Johns Hopkins, and her mother Terry Poling, a registered nurse and attorney, that government attorneys knew they would lose it?
 If they lost it and it was still part of the omnibus proceeding, all the evidence given would be available for thousands of other cases, essentially establishing a precedent that Thimerosal-containing vaccines can and do cause autism.

 Because Hannah’s case was conceded, no one had to testify, including doctors Andrew Zimmerman and Richard Kelley, both neurologists at the Kennedy Krieger Institute, where Hannah was treated.
 The interesting thing about that fact is that the special masters for the Theory 1 test cases relied on a previous statement from the same Dr. Zimmerman denying the plausibility of a mechanism by which vaccines could cause autism in order to deny compensation.
 The Department of Health and Human Services made an error in calculation, though: they conceded that vaccines caused Hannah’s autism, but not Hannah’s seizure disorder, because its onset was delayed.
 Before the test case decisions came out February 2009, the decision on Hannah’s seizure disorder was appealed, bolstered by a letter from Dr. Zimmerman dated November 30, 2007 detailing how both the autism and Hannah’s delayed-onset seizure disorder were in fact likely to have been caused by the vaccines Hannah received in July 2000.
 It had to be clear to officials at the NVICP that Dr. Zimmerman – whose prior statement was that there was no plausible mechanism by which vaccines could cause autism – had just provided a very plausible mechanism.